 Pawleys Island is a historic seaside village and one of South Carolina’s best-kept secrets.
 This sweet little barrier island is one mile wide and four miles long.
 Lucky for us, it packs a surprising punch of pristine sandy shores and charming coastal character to explore and enjoy.

-Pawleys is the perfect paradise to escape the every day in exchange for secluded serenity with spectacular scenery with a side of sea breeze.
+Pawleys is the perfect paradise to escape every day in exchange for secluded serenity with spectacular scenery with a side of sea breeze.
 It was one of the first vacation spots in the state, yet it still remains hidden away from surrounding shores inundated with tourism and development, unlike nearby Myrtle Beach.

 Chow down on the freshest seafood around and soak up the warm Carolina sunshine.
 The shabby chic atmosphere will win your heart as you dive into the laid back and slow-paced atmosphere for a slice of island life relaxation.
-Below are the all the best things to do in Pawleys Island.
+Below are all the best things to do in Pawleys Island.